|G3OUR at the Jamboree on the Air in 1968|

 The feeder came down from the top of the tower and entered the lawn hut at roof level.
 Here Darrel Emerson G3SYS is preparing to secure it.

 The following picture shows Darrel testing out the rig, with Paul Barker looking on.
 Paul later went on to get his amateur licence with the callsign G8DBK but at the time this picture was taken, I think he was still a short wave listener.
-Notice Darrel's electronic "bug" key, by his right hand, in a die-cast box with its paddle made from an old hacksaw blade and some sellotape, resting on top.
+Notice Darrel's electronic "bug" key, by his right hand, in a die-cast box with its paddle made from Meccano and some sellotape, resting on top.

 The next photo shows a good front view of the equipment.
 The operator here is Simon Watts who was in his first year at Oxford and still an SWL at the time.
 He got his licence as G3XXH later the same year.
 Simon is seen here operating the tuning control on my "ugly" receiver with the KW transmitter on the right.